Our relationship with Argentina

 Imports from Argentina

 Both New Zealand and Argentina rely on their agricultural sectors for export income (particularly dairy, beef and cropping), which is why two-way trade in goods is modest, though growing.
-That said, New Zealand businesses have made significant investments in Argentina, particularly the dairy, fisheries, wine and tourism sectors.
+That said, New Zealand businesses have made significant investments in Argentina, particularly the dairy, fisheries, wine and tourism sectors and there are opportunities to cooperate further in these areas.

 - New Zealand is represented in Argentina by the New Zealand Embassy, Buenos Aires